truongd8593/mfix/USER_GUIDE.md

 click the browse button to specify an executable that is not in the list.
 Usually the default `pymfixsolver` command in PATH should be sufficient.
 If running a case with UDFs, you need to first build a case-specific MFIX as described in the [setup guide](INSTALL.md#building-for-udfs).
-You may want to build your own solver for other reasons, such as specifing various compiler flags to optimize the executable for your specific hardware.
+You may want to build your own solver for other reasons, such as specifying various compiler flags to optimize the executable for your specific hardware.

 Click "Run" in the Run dialog to start the simulation.